Trial Condition(s):

 - take blood and urine samples

-- check if the participants’ cancer has spread using computed tomography scans or magnetic resonance imaging scans of the participants’ tumors
+- check if the participants’ cancer has changed in size using computed tomography scans or magnetic resonance imaging scans of the participants’ tumors

 - check the participants’ overall health